 The food choices are quite interesting, or strange.
 Some like it plain and others, spicy.
 Some eat only vegetables while others hunt for meat.
 Some can afford it all, while others live from hand to mouth.
 Some like it exotic and show off their feasts while others struggle to feed even two times a day.

 Some splurge in excess while others conserve all the time.
-Some fast, because they have over-indulged in food while others fail to understand the concept of diet control.
+Some fast, because they have over-indulged in food while others – those starving, malnourished and famished – fail to understand the concept of dieting.

 Yes, life is different here, very different!!